Asbury Park NJ Possession of Prescription Drugs Defense Lawyers

 Among the critical distinctions between disorderly persons offenses and felony-level crimes under State law, these charges are adjudicated in different levels of the court system.
 Specifically, a disorderly persons offense will be heard at the local Municipal Court, while felony-level charges will be tried in the Superior Court in the county in which the alleged offense occurred.
 In addition, the penalties for a disorderly persons offense may include a 6-month term of imprisonment in the county jail, while a fourth-degree felony conviction is punishable by an 18-month NJ State Prison sentence.
 However, both of these offenses will result in a charge on the defendant’s criminal record if he or she is ultimately found guilty.

-Fortunately, the attorneys at Chamlin, Rosen, Uliano & Witherington have accumulated a wealth of experience defending clients accused of a unlawfully possessing prescription drugs in New Jersey.
+Fortunately, the attorneys at Chamlin, Uliano & Walsh have accumulated a wealth of experience defending clients accused of an unlawfully possessing prescription drugs in New Jersey.
 As a result, they can often facilitate their clients’ enrollment in diversionary programs such as Conditional Discharge in Municipal Court cases and the Pretrial Intervention Program in Superior Court cases, which will ultimately result in the dismissal of the drug charges if the program is successfully completed.

 Possession of Prescription Drugs in Monmouth County: N.J.S.A.
 2C:35-10.5